achiya-deri-work/achiya-deri-work/README.md

-Trying to understand via machines
+Trying to understand via machines.